Skip to content

 Plan itemWhy it matters

-Private skill setupsNeeded when your own hubs need their own skills and runtime config.
+Runtime slotsNeeded when private hubs need their own skills and runtime config.

 Private skillsNeeded when your own hubs need custom skill groups.

-Client limitControls how many clients can be created.
+Client limitControls how many client connections can be created.

 Hub addressesAllows custom hub addresses for the workspace.